sergejzr/NumberMemorizer/README.md

 # NumberMemorizer
-Converts numbers into unique words/sentences and helps this way to memorize long numbers (Major System or Consonant System).
+Converts numbers into unique words/sentences and helps this way to memorize long numbers (Mnemonic Major System or Consonant System).

-There are a few recommended approaches ho to memorize large numbers (checkout links [1,2]).
-These algorithms helps to use so called "Major System" or "Consonant System".
+There are a few recommended approaches ho to memorize large numbers (checkout links [1,2,3]).
+These algorithms helps to use so called "Mnemonic Major System" or "Consonant System".
 The idea - (1) assign consonants to each digit (2) convert a number to consonat sequence and (3) try to add vocals such as a sequence of consonant becomes a sequence of words.

 Simple usage of the given library, first init the mapper (running demo is in de.l3s.sz.main.MemorizerDemo):